-Five years ago, about this time of year, I was feeling emotionally heavy.
-I was back to work at my full-time job after Christmas and I could not seem to access my heart.
-I was living in my "conditioned self" and was caught up in the practical task of fitting into the working world.
+Over six years ago, I was back to work at my full-time job after the Christmas holidays, and I could not seem to access my heart.
+I was living in my "conditioned self" - caught up in the practical task of fitting into the working world.
 I felt as uninspired as I could possibly be.

-As I was about to start the 365 days of lessons, I received the insight that I could embody the lessons in a feminine and creative way, by writing about how I intuitively lived into them each day.
-Approached creatively, I realized that the writings were specifically about the difference between conditioned perception and creative vision - something I contemplated a great deal.
+As I was about to start the 365 days of lessons, I received the insight that I could embody the lessons in a feminine way by writing about how I intuitively lived into them each day.
+Approached creatively, I realized that the writings were specifically about the difference between conditioned perception and spiritual/creative vision - something I contemplated a great deal.

-As I finished eating lunch in my car I contemplated sheer magnitude of writing a creative, more intuitive approach to the Course.
+As I finished eating lunch in my car I contemplated the sheer magnitude of writing a feminine/intuitive interpretation of ACIM.
 Still musing, I went into a second hand store to look around for the rest of my lunch hour.
-I walked directly towards a simple creative, poetic book of prose excerpted from A Course In Miracles by a female writer and took that synchronicity as a sign to begin.
+I walked directly towards a simple creative, poetic book of prose excerpted from A Course In Miracles and took that synchronicity as a sign to begin.

-Embodying creative, intuitive vision in the midst of ordinary life, is no small feat.
-It had long struck me that Helen Schucman the psychologist, whom The Course channeled through, was unable to surrender her personal ego struggles and embody the teachings of The Course.
-My longing intensified as I have worked over the years to understand and embody each ACIM lesson creatively - in a way that the original channel of the work was unable to do.
+Embodying intuitive vision in the midst of ordinary life is no small feat.
+It had long struck me that Helen Schucman, the psychologist through whom the Course was channeled, was unable to surrender her personal ego struggles and embody the teachings of ACIM.

 Twenty years ago when I was a gallery artist working in my downtown studio, I had the inner call to go on an "intuitive walk."
 Whenever I was blocked creatively, I would often wander through the city, sometimes for hours at a time, allowing myself to be creatively led until I discovered something new.

-On this particular day, I wandered to an unfamiliar part of the city, and felt the inner direction to climb up a steep steel staircase.
-At the top of the stairs was a spiritual bookstore, and I walked straight in and opened the first book I saw.
-When I opened the book, I read that Helen Schucman did not embody the teachings of A Course in Miracles.
+On this particular day, I wandered to an unfamiliar part of the city and felt the inner direction to climb up a steep steel staircase.
+At the top of the stairs was a spiritual bookstore.

-At the time, I felt a justification to further dislike The Course and all "disembodied" teachings.
-As I have matured however, I have realized how challenging it can be, as most of us know, to embody profound spiritual truths.
-I felt a growing compassion for Helen as I worked through the lessons in her channeled Course, and I struggled to let go of my own powerfully entrenched ego struggles, as well as my familial and ancestral emotional patterning.
+At the time, I felt a justification to further my dislike of A Course in Miracles, and all "disembodied" teachings.
+As I have matured however, I felt a growing compassion for Helen as I worked through the lessons, and struggled to let go of my own powerfully-entrenched emotional pain.

-The power of the battle between psyche and soul has been an ever-deepening revelation to me.
-Experiencing both of my parents struggle with cancer, and my brother taking his own life in the confusion of mental illness, further intensified my desire to embody my own spiritual understandings about how the ego obscures the truth of the soul - to the forefront of my own life.
+The power of the battle between psyche and soul has been an ever-deepening journey of discovery for me.
+Experiencing both of my parents struggle with cancer, and my brother struggle with mental illness to the point of taking his life, further intensified my desire to deepen my own spiritual understanding about how the disconnection from our souls creates mental illness.

 Integrating Spiritual Experiences

-Living in the light has long called to me.
-When I was in my twenties, I experienced two spiritual heart openings that pointed me to a temporary embodied experience of light and love where my conditioned personality subsided completely for a time.
-The first opening happened prior to the death of my father to cancer.
-It was a brief but powerful opening of my heart that lasted about an hour.
+Living in the light has long called out to me.
+When I was in my twenties, I experienced two spiritual heart openings that pointed me to a temporary embodied experience of spiritual light and love: my emotionally heavy and fearful personality subsided completely for a time.
+The first heart opening happened prior to the death of my father to cancer - a brief, but powerful opening that lasted about an hour.

-The second opening happened during a tumultuous year of personal crisis, love, and intensification of life, when my marriage to my daughter's father ended, five close members of my family died, and I "re-met" my soul mate.
-It was a visionary time for me where I could see and understand "whole pieces" of my conditioning and my fearful choices.
-I visioned how I could live a more "brightly lit" authentic life even though no one in my life was living in such a way.
-The second opening of my heart lasted about three months before my ego conditioning clamped down again.
+The second heart opening happened during a tumultuous year of personal crisis and intensification of life.
+It happened when my marriage to my daughter's father ended, five close members of my family died, and I "re-met" my soul mate.
+It was during that visionary time that I could see and understand the falsity of my ego conditioning and all of my fearful choices.

-After my three month heart opening 17 years ago, I studied the deepest spiritual and psychological literature I could find to understand why the purity of light and love I had experienced for that brief period of luminous grace could not seem to continue on a daily and continuous basis.
-Even though I was raised with no religious or spiritual beliefs, I knew that A Course in Miracles best described the temporary dropping away of my ego during my two heart openings.
+After my heart opening many years ago, I studied the deepest spiritual and psychological literature I could find to understand why the light and love I had experienced for that brief period could not seem to continue on a continuous basis.
+I was raised with no spiritual beliefs, yet I sensed that A Course in Miracles best described the temporary dropping away of my ego during my spiritual experiences.

 Aspiring to the Light

 If you delve into your psyche deeply enough, you will be able to pinpoint the particular time when as a child you decided to shut down your light.
-We can forget that as children we held a certitude about the spiritual world that the adults could no longer see.
-When the urge to live in more light and magnitude arises again in our adult life, we will feel called to look at where we shut our power down in the past and re-choose.
+We can forget that as children we held a certitude about the spiritual world that adults could no longer see.
+When the urge to live into a fuller magnitude arises again in our adult life, we will feel called to look at where we shut our power down in the past and re-choose the light.

 The following is a creative meditation on the ACIM lesson "I am the light of world."
-Available for purchase at the link below.
+The entire 365 day course is available for purchase HERE.